openstack-infra/system-config/doc/source/third_party.rst

     * logs must be browsable; logs requiring download, installation or login to access are not acceptable

-  Note: all test artifacts must be retained for one month.
+  .. note:: All test artifacts must be retained for one month.

 Reading the Event Stream
 ------------------------